x1a7x/imageboards/special/special1/README.md

-# Simple Message Board Application
+# Special Message Board Application

 This is a very basic PHP-based message board application that allows users to post messages directly via the URL bar of their browser.
 Unlike typical message boards that use a form to submit content, this version requires users to append their messages directly to the URL using a query parameter.
 This README will guide you through how the application works, its limitations, and the potential security implications.